daddyparodz/gmail-cleaner/README.md

 > **🌐 Using a custom domain, remote server, or custom port mapping?** See [Advanced Configuration](#advanced-configuration) for setup instructions.

-#### Persisting Authentication (Data Directory)
+#### Authentication Storage (Web UI)

+For the web UI, authentication is stored **per browser** (localStorage) and sent with each request.
+This enables multi-user usage and avoids a shared server-side token.

+- Each browser/device has its own session and token
+- Clearing browser storage will require sign-in again

+#### Token File Persistence (Optional)

-The `docker-compose.yml` includes a `data` directory volume mount that automatically persists your authentication token.
+If you are not using the web UI session storage, `token.json` can be stored on disk.
+The `docker-compose.yml` includes a `data` directory volume mount for this case.

 **How it works:**

 - The `./data` directory on your host is mounted to `/app/data` in the container
-- When you authenticate, `token.json` is automatically saved to `/app/data/token.json` inside the container
+- When you authenticate, `token.json` is saved to `/app/data/token.json` inside the container
 - This file is persisted to `./data/token.json` on your host filesystem
-- On subsequent container restarts, your authentication persists automatically

-**No manual steps required!**

-- ✅ First-time setup: Just run `docker compose up` - the `data` directory is created automatically
-- ✅ Authentication persists: Your token is saved to `./data/token.json` on the host
-- ✅ Container restarts: Your authentication is automatically loaded from the persisted file
+- On subsequent container restarts, your authentication can be loaded from the persisted file

 **To reset authentication:**